 Go to any take-out, put-in, or eddy and you're bound to see rafters, kayakers, and stand up paddleboarders all rocking Astral shoes and PFDs.

-Jake Castle: Raft + River SUP
+Jake: Raft + River SUP

 My Astral of choice is the Brewer 2.0 when rafting and the Hiyak for stand up paddleboarding.
 I like the beefed-up sole on the Brewer for stepping in and out of rafts on rocky shores, and I don't feel like I'm wearing a bootie because of the lower cut.
-My Brewer's often double as a hiking shoe when I venture into side canyons on a lot of rivers I run. |
+My Brewers often double as a hiking shoe when I venture into side canyons on a lot of rivers I run. |

 ![]() Jake leads his friends down Brown's Canyon in Colorado. |

-The Hiyak is the best men's SUP shoe.
+The Hiyak is the best men's and women's SUP shoe.
 The sole is thin and gives you a more natural grip to the board, kind of like how a climbing shoe contours to your foot for rock climbing.
 The high cut means that you'll retain this shoe easily if you swim, which happens frequently on SUP.
 This water shoe stays on your feet if you're standing in silty mud, are ankle-deep in snow, or wearing them over your drysuit socks.
-It is also a bit easier to swim in these thin-soled river shoes than then thicker-soled shoes, like the Brewer I mentioned earlier.
+It is also a bit easier to swim in these thin-soled river shoes than in thicker-soled shoes, like the Brewer I mentioned earlier.
 The Hiyaks perform more like a surf bootie than a street shoe. |

-I love wearing my Rassler 2.0 water shoe for kayaking.
-The high cut on keep this whitewater shoe through anything – including a Class IV swim in Fish Creek Falls.
+I love wearing my Rassler 2.0 water shoes for kayaking.
+The high cut on them keeps this whitewater shoe on through anything – including planned Class IV swims at the Ocoee Whitewater Center.
 The burly build of the Rassler also makes it great for portages or rescue scenarios while on the river. |

-Inside this Dagger Kayak are JR’s Astral Rasslers.
+Inside this kayak are Jonny’s Astral Rasslers.
 We promise. |

-Paul Clark: SUP + SUP Tour
+Paul: SUP + SUP Tour

 Astral's TR1 Mesh is my go-to river shoe for running rivers and hiking.
-Good fit, good traction, but not too grippy on my SUP board.
+Good fit, good traction, but not overly grippy on my SUP board.
 I measure one size higher than my normal "street size" so as to accommodate my drysuit booties and socks. |

-Peter Hall: SUP Surf
+Peter: SUP Surf

 I love my Astral Brewers 2.0 and have been wearing them for years.
 The footwear design on this Astral product provides great feel for SUP surfing.
 It is important for me to feel the texture of what is under my feet, while still offering padding.
 The sole on the Brewer has little slices in the rubber that give a ton of grip.
 It is a great river shoe for deepwater soloing and SUP. |